hex705/tangible/Weekly Code 2022/W04-Code-DO/readme.md

 ### 11-stateBlink-RGB-CLASS

--- this example CONTROLS an RGB LED - instead of a single color LED.
-Color is fixed.
+-- this example BLINKS an RGB LED, instead of a single color LED.

 -- we worked thru this in class.